Waveform-Analytics/yooink/docs/index.md

 A lot of what's "under the hood", so to speak, is gleaned from either the [OOI API cheat sheet](https://ooifb.org/wp-content/uploads/2023/03/API_Cheat_Sheet.pdf) or from this [Jupyter notebook](https://github.com/ooi-data-review/2018-data-workshops/blob/master/chemistry/examples/quickstart_python.ipynb) that walks through an example set-up for accessing data using Python.

-So if you'd like to learn more please check out those resources.
+The OOI github organization also hosts [this awesome Python toolset](https://github.com/oceanobservatories/ooi-data-explorations/tree/master/python) if you need something more sophisticated, although it does require a bit more work to get up and running (you'll need to clone it and run locally in development mode).

 ## Code